-- ☐ Three forms of visual documentation: photos of the affected spaces, annotated floor plans, and professional drawings. - Engineer's letter required for any changes to walls. - City or county building permit required for any structural changes.
+Visual documentation to include photos of the

+affected spaces, annotated floor plans, and

+professional drawings.

+Stamped engineer's letter required for any

+changes to the walls.

+Required City or County building permits.

+An asbestos testing report from a reputable

+company/lab (no test kits).